neomartins/avalia-o-front-pwx-Gustavo/README.md

 open command prompt (cmd) go to the path where you download the project, go inside avaliacao-front-pwx-Gustavo.
 Run npm install this will install all the depdencies to run the project.
 After this the project is ready to run.
 I will generate the docker compose file.
-This will make it easier to climb the environment.
+With the docker generated, to increase the environment, only need to enter the directory where the project was cloned, and run the command (docker-compose up -d), when it finishes it is only access (http: // localhost: 3000 /) .

 # About the system